 - or even the very low tech solution of using a bucket

-Even if the water level in your pool hasn’t reached the top of the pool and overflowed, if it has reached anywhere near the top of the pool skimmer entrances then you will need to drain some of it back to the correct level which is roughly half way up the skimmer.
+Even if the water level in your pool hasn’t reached the top of the pool and overflowed, if it has reached anywhere near the top of the pool skimmer entrances then you will need to drain some of it back to the correct level which is roughly halfway up the skimmer.

-Drain pool with a sand filter
+How to drain a pool with a sand filter

 Step 1 – Run out backwash hose